was111607/sample-gcp-nlp-flask/README.md

 Get started by looking into the [backend readme](backend_api/README.md) and [frontend readme](frontend_notebook/README.md).

 Or, if you'd like run your code locally first (before publishing to GCP), you can have a look into [Local setup with VS Code & DevContainer](README-vscode.md).

+If you are interested, you can also give Github Codespaces a try - please have a look into [Remote development with Github Codespaces](README-github-codespace.md).